Happy American Heart Month! Here’s How to Make it Even Healthier

 A rigorous, new international study found that despite doctors’ best efforts, “too few heart patients are getting good results from medications alone.”
 Funded by the US National Institutes of Health (NIH), the 2019 study underscores a greater need for improved clinician-patient engagement to review the overall cardiovascular picture — including risk factors, therapies, goals, possible medications, and side effects.

-Then, and only then, PALM Health employs integrative medicine combining the best of conventional medicine with complementary and alternative therapies.
+Then, and only then, PALM Health employs integrative medicine combining the best of conventional medicine with complementary therapies.
 Conservatively prescribing medications when medically necessary, PALM Health focuses on preventive medicine and well-being optimization.

 Sometimes that means helping people become less dependent on medications.
 “I still have patients who need to be on statins,” Dr. Jamison explains.
 “But risks of long-term use are high, including dementia, diabetes, and cognitive issues.
 So, PALM looks closer with advanced cardiovascular testing to help identify alternative treatment plans.
 We also have cardiologists on staff who work with primary care doctors and other PALM team members to ensure optimal health outcomes and that our members’ health, fitness, and wellness goals are reached.”